rifanid98/learning/README.md

-# Learning Go-Lang
+# Learning TypeScript

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+English-TypeScript is a programming language developed and maintained by Microsoft.
+This is a strict syntactic superset of JavaScript and adds optional static typing to the language.
+TypeScript is designed for large application development and is transcompiled to JavaScript.